keeganmcgarry/keeganmcgarry/README.md

 ## Welcome to My Portfolio

+I am a research engineer with 3+ years of industry experience in software test and evaluation and systems engineering.
+I recently completed a master’s degree in computer science from Georgia Tech, and I’m now seeking data-focused roles to leverage my technical expertise and passion for taking a data-driven and human-centered approach to solving complex and intersectional problems.
+My goal is to apply my skills and experience in data analysis, artificial intelligence, machine learning, and software development to drive innovative solutions.

-Hi, I'm Keegan, a data scientist with a background in software test and systems engineering and a passion for taking a data-driven and human-centered approach to solving complex and intersectional problems.
-I'm still building out my portfolio, but you'll eventually find a collection of projects here where I apply data analytics, machine learning algorithms, and UX/UI design principles to gain insights into a range of my interests, from psychology and humanities to music and travel.
+I'm still building out my portfolio, but you'll eventually find a collection of projects here where I apply data analytics, machine learning algorithms, and UX/UI design principles to gain insights into a range of my interests, from psychology and aerospace to music and travel.
 <!--
 **keeganmcgarry/keeganmcgarry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.